AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/security-update-available-for-adobe-commerce-apsb25-50.md

 >[!NOTE]
 >
->**To help ensure that the remediation for [!DNL CVE-2025-47109] and [!DNL CVE-2025-47110], listed in the security bulletin above, can be applied as promptly as possible, Adobe has also released an isolated patch that resolves both these vulnerabilities [!DNL CVE-2025-47109] and [!DNL CVE-2025-47110].
+>**To help ensure that the remediation for [!DNL CVE-2025-47110] listed in the security bulletin above, can be applied as promptly as possible, Adobe has also released an isolated patch that resolves both these vulnerabilities [!DNL CVE-2025-47110].
 This allows merchants to apply the fix in isolation with fewer risks of delay due to potential integration issues.**

 **Please apply the latest security updates as soon as possible.
 If you fail to do so, you will be vulnerable to these security issues, and Adobe will have limited means to help remediate the issue further.**